kostyanoob/Epidemic-Simulator/README.md

 Testing and isolation strategies can be examined during the simulation and useful metrics are collected.
 See our paper [TODO link to paper] for the extensive description of the probabilistic implemented in our simulator.

-In brief, the simulation respects the community graph of people associated with diffrent groups.
-See an example of a community graph below:
+In brief, the simulation respects the community graph of people associated with different groups.
+See an example of a community graph below, where 14 people ( 9 students, 3 teachers a manager and a secretary) are associated with 3 groups (Class 1, Class 2, and Management).
+Each person can belong to 0 or more groups:

 <p align="center">
 <img src="Graph.PNG" width="60%">
 </p>

 Each person has the probability to bring the infection from outside the organization and to spread it within the groups he/she is associated with.
-Once the person becomes infected, his/her disease procceeds according to the state diagram below:
+Once the person becomes infected, his/her disease proceeds according to the state diagram below:

 <p align="center">
 <img src="FSM.PNG" width="60%">